bootstrapworld/curriculum/lessons/Math/distance-formula/langs/en-us/slides.md

 All of the practice we've done so far today focused on a screenshot of a moment in time.
 With the game stopped in that moment, we knew either the exact location of our characters or the exact distances between them.

 But, as we play our games, the characters are constantly changing locations!

+In order to calculate the distance between two objects whose locations are constantly changing, we need to use variables!

 ---
 {layout="Investigate-DN"}